-Find financial advice and support if you've separated from your husband, wife or partner.
+Find information and support if you're divorcing or separating from your husband, wife or partner.

 Understanding your rights

 You could consider mediation to reach an agreement with your partner about things like:

 Relationship Scotland's network provides relationship counselling, family mediation and other family support services across Scotland.

 Find out how mediation can help you and how to find a mediator for a range of issues.